Key takeaways:

 Any first-time home buyer may take advantage of the program’s benefits if they are:

-• U.S. military personnel stationed in New York state, regardless of discharge status; or
+• US military personnel stationed in New York state, regardless of discharge status; or

 • An active or honorably discharged National Guardsman or Reservist

-10. Fannie Mae’s HomePath Ready Buyer Program
+10. Fannie Mae’s HomePath® program

 You may still qualify for some of SONYMA’s programs.
 For instance, those considering buying a home in a Target Area don’t need to be first-time buyers.
 Use the lookup tool to find out if a property is located in a Target Area.